ctmrbio/stag-mwc/README.md

 ### Step 1: Install workflow
 To use StaG-mwc, you need a local copy of the workflow repository.
-Start by making a clone of the repository: `git clone git@github.com:ctmrbio/stag-mwc`.
+Start by making a clone of the repository:

+    git clone git@github.com:ctmrbio/stag-mwc

-If you use StaG-mwc in a publication, please credit the authors by citing the URL of this repository and, when available, its DOI.
+If you use StaG-mwc in a publication, please credit the authors by citing either the URL of this repository or the project's DOI.
 Also, don't forget to cite the publications of the other tools used in your workflow.

 ### Step 2: Configure workflow